 Gifts: While Father Christmas takes care of presents on Christmas Day, the UK is the origin of Boxing Day, a national holiday also observed in several other Commonwealth nations.
 While there are lots of possible origins for the tradition, in Britain the name comes from the day when those in service or tradesmen would receive a gift box from their employers containing money or food.

 Christmas quirk: One very British Christmas tradition is the royal Christmas address by the monarch, first done on radio in 1932 by George V. The first televised address was made by the present Queen Elizabeth II in 1957, and she’s spoken every Christmas Day since then.
 2019 saw the viewing figures increase by 20% to nearly 8 million people in the UK tuning in.

 If you've enjoyed learning about Christmas traditions from all around the world, why not have a go at our Santa Searcher puzzle below (or download here), showcasing a collection of traditions around the world.
 Hover over or click each of the traditions to find out more.
 Also hidden in the puzzle is one of the most famous traditions of the lot - Father Christmas delivering presents.
 But he’s not easy to spot…

-Even though Christmas may be a little different in 2020, we hope these traditions from all around the world inspire you to make it special with something new.
+While our Christmases here in Britain are just as special as they've always be, it can be fun to spice things up every now and then!
+We hope these traditions from all around the world inspire you to make it special with something new.

-If you are able to travel this winter, don’t forget to get your Asda Travel Insurance, which offers FREE winter sports cover on annual policies and includes medical and cancellation cover for coronavirus.
+If you're thinking of heading abroad this winter for a Christmas holiday, don’t forget to get your Asda Travel Insurance, which offers FREE winter sports cover on annual policies.